Jithendiran/Linux-learning/Process/README.md

 All Linux processes (except PID 0 and 1) are created using the `fork()` system call, which duplicates the parent process.

+`syscall : clone`

+    create a new process

 ---
 ## wait
 - `wait(int *status)` wait till any of the child process to terminate or killed
 - `waitpid(pid_t pid, int *status, int options)` wait till specified pid to terminate, killed and signal specified in options

+`syscall : wait4`

+    Waits for child process, collects exit status

 ### pid